IntractableQuery/vagrant-expressionengine2-application/README.md

-# Vagrant Laravel Application
+# Vagrant ExpressionEngine 2 Application
-Basic development server for ExpressionEngine applications.
+Basic development server for ExpressionEngine 2.x applications.
 Uses the standard Vagrant Ubuntu Precise base box (`precise64.box`).

 ## Requirements
 As you might expect, in order for this to work you need: